LukeShortCloud/rootpages/src/openstack/tripleo.rst

       $ /usr/share/openstack-tripleo-heat-templates/tools/process-templates.py --roles-data /usr/share/openstack-tripleo-heat-templates/deployed-server/deployed-server-roles-data.yaml --output /home/stack/templates/

 -  The control plane IP addresses should be within the range of the ``network_cidr`` value defined in the ``undercloud.conf`` configuration.
--  A default installation of OpenStack through TripleO will automatically assign random IP addresses.
-Manually configure the desired IP addresses for the control plane network to keep the original addresses.
+-  TripleO needs a hostname and port mapping to know what IP addresses to connect to for the deployment.
+The ``NeutronPublicInterface`` will be converted into a bridge.
+It will have static IP addressing set to what the ``fixed_ips``, ``cidr``, and ``ControlPlaneDefaultRoute`` are set to.

    .. code-block:: yaml

        ---
        resource_registry:
+         # This allows the IPs for provisioning to be manually set via DeployedServerPortMap.
          OS::TripleO::DeployedServer::ControlPlanePort: /usr/share/openstack-tripleo-heat-templates/deployed-server/deployed-neutron-port.yaml
+         # These resources allow the control plane / provisioning fixed IP addresses from DeployedServerPortMap to be used for services.
+         OS::TripleO::Network::Ports::ControlPlaneVipPort: /usr/share/openstack-tripleo-heat-templates/deployed-server/deployed-neutron-port.yaml
+         OS::TripleO::Network::Ports::RedisVipPort: /usr/share/openstack-tripleo-heat-templates/network/ports/noop.yaml
+         OS::TripleO::Network::Ports::OVNDBsVipPort: /usr/share/openstack-tripleo-heat-templates/network/ports/noop.yaml
-         # These two resources will convert the NeutronPublicInterface into the required br-ex brdige interface.
+         # These role resources will convert the NeutronPublicInterface into the required br-ex brdige interface.
+         ## Open vSwitch
-         OS::TripleO::Controller::Net::SoftwareConfig: templates/net-config-static-bridge.yaml
+         OS::TripleO::ControllerDeployedServer::Net::SoftwareConfig: templates/net-config-static-bridge.yaml
-         OS::TripleO::Compute::Net::SoftwareConfig: templates/net-config-static-bridge.yaml
+         OS::TripleO::ComputeDeployedServer::Net::SoftwareConfig: templates/net-config-static-bridge.yaml
+         ## Linux Bridge
+         #OS::TripleO::ControllerDeployedServer::Net::SoftwareConfig: templates/net-config-linux-bridge.yaml
+         #OS::TripleO::ComputeDeployedServer::Net::SoftwareConfig: templates/net-config-linux-bridge.yaml

        parameter_defaults:
          # The Overcloud NIC that has a default route.
+         ## Specify the exact network interface name.
+         ## Alternatively, use a Heat alias such as "nic1" (eth0) or "nic2" (eth1) if the NICs are named
+         ## differently on the Overcloud nodes.
-         NeutronPublicInterface: eth1
+         NeutronPublicInterface: nic2
          # The default route for the Overcloud nodes.
          ControlPlaneDefaultRoute: <DEFAULT_ROUTE_IP_ADDRESS>
          EC2MetadataIp: <UNDERCLOUD_IP>